PritishC/PritishC.github.io/_posts/2025-10-06-corgii-blog.md

 ## **Overview**

-**CoRGII** bridges the gap between neural and symbolic retrieval by combining the *semantic fidelity* of graph embeddings with the *efficiency* of inverted indices.
-It converts continuous graph features into discrete, indexable tokens and uses learned impact weighting and multi-probing to balance recall and speed.
+**CoRGII** bridges the gap between neural and classical retrieval by combining the *semantic fidelity* of graph embeddings with the *efficiency* of inverted indices.
+It converts continuous graph features into discrete, indexable tokens and uses learned impact weighting and multi-probing to balance accuracy and efficiency.

 ---